vmware/vic-product/docs/user_doc/vic_vsphere_admin/backup_vch.md

 # Backing Up Virtual Container Host Data #

-A virtual container host (VCH) is a pool of virtual resources in which images are deployed as containers.
+A virtual container host (VCH) is a pool of virtual resources in which container images are deployed as lightweight VMs.
 A VCH consists of the VCH endpoint VM, and any number of container VMs.
-Container VMs can be in various runtime states, which can be as simple as either running or not running.
+The endpoint VM runs the control plane and container VMs are created, powered on, powered off and deleted in response to container client calls to create, start, stop and delete containers.

 This topic provides information about different types of VCH data, what data you should back up, what data does not require backup, and why.